 Camden is a somewhat small city located in the state of South Carolina.
 With a population of 7,085 people and five constituent neighborhoods, Camden is the 65th largest community in South Carolina.

-Unlike some cities, Camden isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Camden are a mix of both white- and blue-collar jobs.
-Overall, Camden is a city of professionals, service providers, and managers.
-There are especially a lot of people living in Camden who work in management occupations (10.76%), healthcare (9.73%), and sales jobs (9.08%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Camden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Camden is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Camden who work in office and administrative support (12.52%), sales jobs (11.42%), and healthcare (11.00%).

 The most common language spoken in Camden is English.
 Other important languages spoken here include Spanish and French.